 Royalties and the Basics of Royalty Accounting

 These are not ad hoc payments based on what the record company feels like sharing; instead, legal contracts bind the relevant parties and strictly govern royalty payments.
 These agreements outline the who, what, when, where, why and how of any royalty system.
 Depending on the industry, these are largely standard, with specifics changing according to individual needs.
 Contracts cover every aspect of payments, such as whether payments are distributed monthly or quarterly and whether payments are based on gross or net revenues.
-With all the challenges involved in tracking sales across the globe, these contracts must include specifics.
+With all the challenges involved in tracking sales across the globe and the importance of royalty accounting, these contracts must include specifics.

 Gross Revenue Payment – The amount due to the songwriter is a percentage of the total income before taking any other expenses into account.

 Net Revenue Payment – Songwriters receive a check based on the income earned after expenses.
 For example, in the publishing world, writers are paid according to sales of a title only after the cost of printing and marketing have been paid.

 Price Per Unit Payment – These are flat amounts paid for a song or a book within a specific format.
 Songwriters are often due a flat rate amount for each CD sold, and a different amount every time a song is played on the radio.

 Minimum Rent Payments – This means a minimum amount is paid per month, even if no sales are made.
 If sales exceed the minimum, a greater amount may be paid.

 Any royalty agreement or rights contract will include the method of accounting and an outline of all the considerations that would augment or detract from payment.
 Some examples are: